 - Staying in touch with friends and family

 The goal here is to make a list and set a schedule of what your day may look like.
 Go ahead and jot down even small tasks like brushing your teeth or brewing coffee.
+According to Eccella Smiles dentists, it is important for people to brush at least two times a day to maintain healthy teeth.

 Create Morning and Evening Rituals